karimayachi/knockout-firestore/Readme.md

 The kofs namespace exposes the following functions:

 #### getBoundCollection(collection, object [, options])
+Retrieves a collection from Firestore and returns a observableArray that is bound to that collection.

-returns: a `ko.ObservableArray` with some additional functionality (see below).
+returns: a `ko.observableArray` with some additional functionality (see [below](#extensions-to-koobservablearray)).

+#### bindCollection(observableArray, collection, object [, options])

+Takes an existing `ko.observableArray`, extends it with additional functionality (see [below](#extensions-to-koobservablearray)) and binds it to a Firestore collection.

+returns: -

+##### observableArray
+type: ko.observableArray<br>
+An exisiting observableArray that will be extended (see [below](#extensions-to-koobservablearray)) and bound to the Firestore collection

 ##### collection
 type: [firebase.firestore.CollectionReference](https://firebase.google.com/docs/reference/js/firebase.firestore.CollectionReference)<br>
-This is the base collection that is used for the initial filling of the `ko.ObservableArray` and where new documents will be added as new items are pushed onto the `ko.ObservableArray`
+This is the base collection that is used for the initial filling of the `ko.observableArray` and where new documents will be added as new items are pushed onto the `ko.observableArray`

 ##### object
 type: [Function]<br>